Bill’s Blog Release Process

 - The development work on the branch meets the criteria set out in the Bill’s Blog Pre-Release Checklist.
 This ensures the new work meets the standards expected for a release.

-branch has no changes to it since the last Release tag was applied.
-Themain
+- The mainbranch has no changes to it since the last Release tag was applied.
+Themainbranch builds and serves cleanly, with the value of the environment variableJEKYLL_ENVset to ‘production’ and without the--draftsoption.

 Steps: